Keyboard shortcuts

 Add a Backup Key

-A backup key can be used to access your account from a computer that isn't a permanent device on your account.
-Using a backup key doesn't make the computer a device on your account, although it can be used to add devices to your account.
+A backup key can be used to access an account from a computer that isn't a permanent device on your account.
+Using a backup key doesn't make the computer a device on your account, although the backup key has "owner" access, which means it can be used to add devices to your account.

 Before running this command ...